dialex/start-testing/docs/concepts/tester-responsibilities.md

 >
 > Your job is to clarify the mission, the goal.
 You get the team to sit down and agree with the mission objectives.
 Finally, if you find yourself losing track, remind yourself of your goal.
 This is what will keep you going.
 As a team member, it is one of your roles to verify if what is being built is correct.
 Imagine building a car without blueprints?

-### Team velocity

 > I help the team maintain a high velocity by suggesting tools and practices that expedite our work.
 >
 > — [Phillipe Bojorquez](https://club.ministryoftesting.com/t/what-do-testers-do-on-a-daily-basis/12687/2)

-Issues that slow down testing are terribly important, because they give bugs the opportunity to hide for longer.
-So report not only *bugs* in the product but also *issues* that slow down testing.

-### 🔎 Detective
+### 🔎 Inspector

-One of your responsibilities is to uncover information and deliver it to.
+One of your responsibilities is to uncover information and deliver it.
 To do so, there are many questions a tester could ask.
 [Mnemonics](/tools/mnemonics.md) are a clever way to avoid forgetting them.
 If you can only memorise four questions, these are the ones:

 1. **What are we building?** *What features?
 What are the components?
 How do they integrate?*
 2. **For who?** *What value are they expecting?
 How will they use it?
 How can they get help?*